Skills and Support

 In a scenario where a symptomatic young person is being supervised by a staff member, in which case a fluid-resistant surgical mask, disposable gloves and apron should be worn if two-metre social distancing cannot be maintained, these will be provided by Twin.

 What steps are being taken to reduce risk on the NCS programme?

 Twin will conduct a full COVID-secure and suitable Health and Safety measures will be in place to protect staff.
 This includes risk assessing the provision with completing an individual risk assessment for any employee with underlying health conditions, cleaning and disinfecting equipment and surfaces more frequently, using electronic paperwork where possible, and providing clear guidance on social distancing and hygiene measures.
 Twin will also incorporate a Bubble Approach, one-way flow routes (where possible) will be implemented, and break and arrival/ departure times will be staggered.

 Twin will also ensure there are disposal gloves for paperwork collection, antibacterial hand sanitizers and cleaning stations in each venue.

 What should I do if I am at higher risk of severe illness from COVID-19?

 Before any employee attends the workplace, Twin will enquire regarding your health status to complete a full COVID-Secure assessment and within this will ask if you are classed within the two vulnerable groups.
 At this stage in COVID, extremely clinically vulnerable people are still shielding and therefore, it would be against government advice to ask/allow you to go into the workplace.
-However, clinically vulnerable people may attend the workplace with additional support such as face coverings, gloves etc.

 What do I do if I don’t feel well on the day of my interview?